Capacity Analysis of Linear Operator Channels over Finite Fields: Subspace Coding Capacity of LOCs

-Lemma~\ref{the:optssd} becomes trivial for LOCs with a unique subspace degradation since $P_{\lspan{X^\tr}|\rank(X)}$ does not affect the optimal value of \eqref{eq:opt133}.
-Theorem~\ref{the:mmm} applies to \eqref{eq:opt133} as well.
-Similar to the discussion around \eqref{eq:dds}, the maximum achievable rate of constant-dimensional input distributions is
+When applying on LOC with a unique subspace degradations, the same result of Theorem~\ref{the:mmm} still holds (with $C_{\subs}$ in place of $C_{\text{USS}}$) and the proof can be simplified by using $R(r)$ in stead of $R(U)$.
+Similar to the discussion around \eqref{eq:dds}, the maximum achievable rate of constant-rank input distributions is

-We conclude that if a LOC has a unique subspace degradation, the optimal input distribution for subspace coding is relatively easy to find comparing with the LOCs with multiple subspace degradations (convex vs non-convex optimization).
+\begin{example} Let's apply the above general discussion on LOCs with uniform-given-rank transfer matrices.
+Assume that $p_{\rank(H)}$ is known.
+To compute $P_{\rank(Y)|\rank(X)}(s|r)$, we choose the input matrix